 1. There are different levels of openness- and openness can change.

-Open adoption ranges from semi-open, where updates and photos are shared, but no in-person visits, to once yearly visits, to weekly or monthly visits.
+Open adoption ranges from semi-open, where updates and photos are shared, but no in-person visits, to once yearly visits, monthly visits, or weekly visits.
 There are no hard and fast rule to what works best for each situation.
 Keep in mind the level of openness that is practical or comfortable to all parties might change.
 Maybe the adoptive parents will move away, or birth parents will need to take time away to deal with their grief.
 As the adoptee grows and changes, their preferences for the level of openness might change.
 Changes in the level of openness are some of the most difficult waters to navigate in an open adoption.
 If all parties communicate clearly and openly from the very start, it will make things so much easier as time goes on.